Me and You and Everything We Know

 Artist talk Hyphen Labs

 Hyphen Labs is an international collective working at the intersection of technology, art, science, and the future.
 Through their global vision and multi-disciplinary backgrounds, they are driven to create engaging ways to explore planetary-centered design.
 In the process they challenge conventions and stimulate conversations, placing collective needs and experiences at the center of evolving narratives.
-You will get a sneak peek into their work for STRP Festival in June.

 Music Boris Acket & Maarten Vos